 The next place we tried only did hot dogs.
 As we were in a bit of a rush to get to Father Christmas, I ended up having to buy hot dogs for everyone else and give up on getting something for me, meaning I didn’t manage to eat until dinner time.

-Despite this, the whole day was brilliant.
+Despite the couple of small drawbacks, the whole day was brilliant.
 It was rounded off perfectly with the stunning lights and decorations after dark, the whole place looked magical.
 I have to admit, I did have a favourite decoration although I may be a little biased…

 And to top it all off, when the rides had closed there were fireworks on the lake.
 There really weren’t that many people in the park which surprised me.
 It was so good, I hope more people make the most of it as we get closer to Christmas.